Evolution of Preferences in Multiple Populations: Introduction

-We then study the case of unobservable preferences, where players know only the distribution of opponents' preferences in every population; the interactions among players can be described as an $n$-player Bayesian game.
-Here the stability criterion is consistent with the concept used for perfect observability.
-In contrast to that of \citet{eDek-jEly-oYil:ep}, our criterion excludes the incumbents' post-entry strategies that are too far from the originals.
-We give an example to show how the difference between the two stability criteria affects the determination of the stability of a configuration.

-Since players cannot adjust their strategies according to specific opponents with no observability, a non-Nash outcome will be destabilized by entrants adopting material payoff-maximizing behavior.
-It is also easy to see that under incomplete information, individuals endowed with materialist preferences have evolutionary advantages.
-Thus, whether such a materialist configuration is stable will depend on whether the incumbents' post-entry strategies are nearly unchanged.
-We show that a strategy profile can be supported by stable materialist preferences if it is a strict Nash equilibrium or a \emph{completely mixed} Nash equilibrium or the unique Nash equilibrium of the objective game.
-The indirect evolutionary approach with unobservable preferences can be viewed as a refinement of the Nash equilibrium concept distinct from the concept of a \emph{neutrally stable strategy} (NSS), which was introduced in \citet{jMay:etg}.
+We then study the case of unobservable preferences, where players cannot observe one another's preferences, and know only the distribution of opponents' preferences in every population.
+The interactions among players can be described as an $n$-player Bayesian game.
+Since players with no observability cannot adjust their actions depending on specific opponents, a non-Nash outcome can be destabilized by entrants adopting material payoff-maximizing behavior.
+It is also easy to see that under incomplete information, individuals endowed with materialist preferences have fitness advantages.\footnote{ \citet{eOk-fVeg:eipiis} introduce an evolutionary model to study general preference evolution with no observability.
+They find that if the subgroups are relatively small (and the effective matching uncertainty is therefore large), materialist preferences are stable in a vast set of environments.
+For the issue of preference evolution with unobservable preferences, see also \citet{jEly-oYil:neep} and \citet{wGut-bPel:wwpms}.} Thus, whether a materialist configuration is stable will depend on whether those incumbents' post-entry strategies are nearly unchanged after rare mutants enter.
+We show that a Nash equilibrium of an objective game can be supported by stable materialist preferences if it is a strict Nash equilibrium or a \emph{completely mixed} Nash equilibrium or the unique Nash equilibrium of the objective game.
+Additionally, the indirect evolutionary approach with no observability can be viewed as a refinement of the Nash equilibrium concept, weaker than the concepts of \emph{quasi-strict equilibria} and \emph{strictly perfect equilibria}.\footnote{ Quasi-strict equilibria and strictly perfect equilibria were introduced in \citet{jHar:grdp} and in \citet{aOka:spep}, respectively.}

-Finally, we consider the case in which players observe their opponents' preferences with probability $p\in (0,1)$, and know only the distribution of opponents' preferences with probability $1-p$.
-The stability criterion defined in this intermediate case is such that the criteria under perfect observability and no observability can be regarded as its two limits.
-This makes it possible to check the robustness of the preceding stability results against small perturbations in the degrees of observability for the case of pure-strategy outcomes.